AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/ad-network-integrations/send-a-list-to-google.md

 ---
 # Send a List to Google {#send-a-list-to-google}

-Follow the steps below to send a static list to your Google account.
+For those who use Google Customer Match, follow the steps below to send a Marketo Engage static list to your Google account.

 1. In Marketo Engage, find and select the desired list.